IepIweidieng/TJAPlayer3/tja.md

 Specify the creator (**maker**) of the notechart.

-The display details is *unspecified*.
+The display details are *unspecified*.

 * `MAKER:<string-name-notechart-creator>`
 * `MAKER:<string-name-notechart-creator> <string-notechart-creator-web-url>`
   * `<string-notechart-creator-web-url>` is immediately enclosed by a pair of angle brackets (`<` & `>`).

-From: taiko-web
+From: taiko-web ver.19.11.25 \
+Supported by: OpenTaiko (0auBSQ) v0.6.0

 ### GENRE: